Siege of Trebizond (1461): Marching into Anatolia

 Leaving Sinope to his admiral Kasim Pasha to arrange its government, Mehmed led his armies inland.
-The march was difficult for the men.
-Konstantin Mihailović, who served in the Ottoman army in this campaign, writing his memoirs decades later recalled no landmarks between Sinope and Trebizond, yet the travails of the journey were still vivid in his memory:
+The march was arduous for the men.
+Konstantin Mihailović, who served in the Ottoman army in this campaign, writing his memoirs decades later, recalled no landmarks between Sinope and Trebizond, yet the travails of the journey were still vivid in his memory:

 The path the Ottoman army took is not known.
 Kritoboulos states that Mehmed crossed the Taurus Mountains, becoming one of only four generals to have crossed them (the others being Alexander the Great, Pompey, and Timur).
 However, as his translator Charles Riggs points out, to Kritoboulos all of the mountain systems of Asia Minor were part of the Taurus.
 Doukas states that Mehmed led his soldiers across Armenia and the Phasis River, then ascended the Caucasus Mountains before reaching Trebizond.
 This makes no sense when one examines a map, for both the Phasis River and the Caucasus are far to the east of their destination.
 However, Mihailović wrote in his memoirs that the army marched into Georgia, so it is possible that Mehmed did make a show of force to intimidate the kings of Georgia from aiding their ally.
-Or this is further proof that the soldiers in the Sultan's army had as little idea where they were going as the hairs in the Sultan's beard.
+Or, this is further proof that the soldiers in the Sultan's army had as little idea where they were going as the hairs in the Sultan's beard.

 After 18 days of marching, one of the common soldiers made an attempt on the life of the Grand Vizier, Mahmud Pasha Angelovic.
-Two versions of this story exist: one in Kritoboulos and the other, moved from its proper place in the narrative through transmission, by Konstantin Mihailović.
+Two versions of this story exist: one in Kritoboulos and the other, moved from its proper place in the narrative through transmission by Konstantin Mihailović.
 Kritoboulos states that no one had an explanation for this attempted murder, and before the assassin could be questioned he was "mercilessly cut to pieces by the army."
-Mihailović, on the other hand, states that the assassin was acting under the orders of Uzun Hassan, and describes how the man was tortured for a week before he was executed, and his body was left "beside the road for the dogs or wolves to eat."
+Mihailović, on the other hand, states that the assassin was acting under the orders of Uzun Hassan and describes how the man was tortured for a week before he was executed.
+His body was left "beside the road for the dogs or wolves to eat."
 Both accounts agree that the Grand Vizier's wounds were minor, although Kritoboulos adds that Sultan Mehmed sent his personal physician, Yakub, to tend to Mahmud Pasha's wounds.

 The army continued for another 17 days.
 Once the Sultan had passed Sivas and entered the lands of the Aq Qoyunlu, he sent Sarabdar Hasan Bey, the governor of the region of Amastris and Sebastea, forward to conquer a border fortress and lay waste to the lands around it.
-After continuing his march, the Sultan encountered Sara Khatun, mother of Uzun Hasan; she had come to negotiate a treaty of peace between the Sultan and her son.
-While Mehmed agreed to a peace treaty with Uzun Hasan, he refused to include Trebizond as a party to it.
+After continuing his march, the Sultan encountered Sara Khatun, the mother of Uzun Hasan; she had come to negotiate a peace treaty between the Sultan and her son.
+While Mehmed agreed to a peace treaty with Uzun Hasan, he refused to include Trebizond as a party.